To The Presbyterian Church in Canada and all those harmed by homophobia and hypocrisy by and within the church:

 This letter of repentance is neither the beginning nor the end; it is but a part of a longer conversation.
 This conversation is being taken up in part by the Rainbow Communion, a committee with the important mandate of creating a safe space where experiences of LGBTQI people will be told and heard.

 Those who wish to respond to this Letter of Repentance can do so by sending their e-mail response to repentance [at] presbyterian [dot] ca.

 The Presbyterian Church in Canada

-Note: French and Korean translations of this letter will be available shortly.
+Note: French translation of this letter will be available shortly.

 1 Living Faith 2.5.6